 Continuing with the Sales Contract Lifecycle Management (CLM) system in Office 365 and SharePoint, let’s consider a basic site for the sales team and to store their contract documents.

 Using the Organizational Structure to define Site Structure

-- Westmorr’s employees in Sales and all other departments
+- Employees in Sales and other departments.

-- Contract documents and the ways in which they’ll be stored and managed
+- Contract documents and the ways in which they’ll be stored and managed.

-- A way of tracking contract document lifecycle state through various stages, gates, and execution of tasks
+- A way of tracking contract document lifecycle state through various stages, gates, and execution of tasks.

 - Communications with customers and coworkers in various departments

 In managing a contract’s lifecycle, a Sales team will likely be collaborating with coworkers in every division.
 They’ll need to make sure that users outside of their immediate department-and-division have access to the CLM related content; that’s not only to read it, but to make changes to contracts, move contracts through stages, and contribute to the overall process.
 While granting access, they also need to make sure that internal and sales-team-only documents remain secure and are not shared with the wrong members of the organization.